+Mardi Gras in New Orleans is a well-known festival in the US.
 Mardi Gras is a traditional holiday celebrated across many Christian cultures and in the southern regions of the United States.
 It is particularly famous in the city of New Orleans, Louisiana.
 The festivities include elaborate and colorful parades, family picnics, costumes, music, and amazing food.
 Mardi Gras literally stands for “Fat Tuesday”, in French.

 Mardi Gras, also known as, Shrove Tuesday, falls on: